wkrzywiec/wkrzywiec.github.io/content/posts/055_ai-streaming/index.md

 data: there!
 ```

 Today the SSE is the most popular mechanism for AI chats simply because OpenAI is using it in their streaming API.
-OpenAI was the first, widely used LLM chat, every company/tool wanted to integrated with it so they adopted the SSE on their side which made the SSE the de facto standard in the AI chat industry.
+OpenAI was the first, widely used LLM chat, every company/tool wanted to integrated with it so they adopted the SSE on their side which made the SSE the de facto standard in the AI chat industry. [!!!!
+Perplexity]

 Therefore the SSE is the best option if we would like to integrate our app with popular chat UIs, like [Open WebUI](https://openwebui.com/), [Chainlit](https://chainlit.io/), [Ollama Desktop App](https://ollama.com/) or [Jan.ai](https://www.jan.ai/).